Only use the brake fluid type printed on top of the brake fluid reservoir. The recommended brake fluid type is also listed in your owner's manual.

 Add brake fluid until the level reaches just below the MAX/Full mark.
-Do not fill Audi brake reservoir above the maximum mark.
+Do not fill the Audi brake reservoir above the maximum mark.

-Note that an Audi brake light staying on at startup can indicate a problem with the brake system but also an issue with the charging system or battery.
+Note that an Audi brake light staying on at startup can indicate a problem with the brake system but in some cases, it can be an issue with the charging system or battery.

 If the voltage from the alternator or battery is too low it can trigger the brake light to stay on.